 This network brings together some thirty partners in research, development and training:

 - chambers of agriculture and "affiliated" organizations in several regions

 - technical institutions;

 - a land analysis laboratory;

-- development companies and a regional association for the use of geographic data;
+- development companies and regional association for the valorisation of geographical data;

-- higher education institutions in agronomy and universities specialized in different fields (geography, planning, law...);
+- higher education institutions in agronomy and universities specializing in various fields (geography, planning, law, etc.);

 - technical education institutions.